How an olive oil hobbyist turned certified sommelier is parlaying a passion into a career in education and beyond.

 Petkova hopes to use flavor to pique the interest of her fellow Bulgarians and parlay her new passion into a sustainable business endeavor.

-She held her first olive oil tasting class at a Bulgarian wine forum last Sunday.
-The participants tasted olive oils from Greece, Italy, Portugal and Spain, all of which are already being imported.
+Last Sunday, she held her first olive oil-tasting class at a Bulgarian wine forum.
+The participants tasted olive oils from Greece, Italy, Portugal and Spain, which are already being imported.

 “We [did] a little journey in the Mediterranean basin,” she said.

-Petkova’s decision to ultimately leave her job working both in premium chocolate and breakfast cereal at Nestlé also started with a journey in the Mediterranean basin.
+Petkova’s decision to ultimately leave her job in premium chocolate and breakfast cereal at Nestlé also started with a journey in the Mediterranean basin.

 “The trigger was in Portugal,” she said.
 “I was near Porto, in the Douro Valley, doing some professional wine and olive oil tasting.”